 choose the replication server network you created.
 If you didn't create

-a new network, you can keep the network as
+a new network, select the

 Install the migration agent

 Install the VM migration agent on each of the source machines that you want to migrate.
 The VM migration agent is required to copy the machine at the block level from the source to the destination.
 The agent can be installed on any supported operating system.
+This step copies data into Google Cloud Platform but does not launch your final target machines.

 To install the migration agent, download the agent to the machines you want to migrate using the following instructions.